C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 elsewhere.

 Debugging.
-Some care is taken to make sure the resulting .c
+Some care is taken to make sure the resulting .c sources have

 the same line numbers (no extra line breaks).
 Compile with -g option and use

 debuggers on the executable as with any C program.
-The make debug
+The make debug target makes

-for stepping through that as well.
+a debug build of crap for stepping through that as well.

 make debug